BEHIND THE WHEEL: Porsche 911 Carrera 4S

 From RM 930,000

 What I love most about CNY is that most people (idiots) have left for their hometowns and it may be the only time where anyone could drive fast in the day.
 The 4S can go fast and it shows on its speedometer but it does not feel that way because the four-wheel-drive is truly confidence inspiring.
 It isn't demanding, yet so rewarding.

 Just about anyone could drive this Carrera fast.
 Push it hard in the corners it would understeer, just give it a second then apply more throttle and trust the front end to hook.
-Having Sports Plus mode activated, PDK shifts more ferociously, traction control be backed down and stiffens the damping.
+Having Sports Plus mode activated, PDK shifts more ferociously, traction control is backed down and stiffens the damping.
 Despite that, be it on rougher road surfaces or going over potholes the ride on this Carrera will never be jarring.
 It is nothing less than composed, civilised even for its occupants compared to the mid-engined Cayman.

 The quad exhausts might be a tad expensive to buy but the way they expel noise, is worth every single dime.
-I then went to my favourite dragstrip to find out how soon can it get from 0 to 100km/h with Launch Control.
+I then went to my favourite dragstrip to find out how soon it can get from 0 to 100km/h with Launch Control.
 According to an app called Dynolicious, it did it in 5.8 seconds which is a whole 1.5 seconds slower than Porsche's claim.
 To be fair, I've got a passenger who weighs 60 kilos while that street has a slight elevation.
 The Carrera 4S does the straights very well by sending all of its 385hp to the ground with its foolproof all-wheel drive layout.